gd-programming/gd.docs-v2/docs/reference/secrets.md

 - **The second Component seems to denote the permissions level of the user**
     `mfd` seems to be endpoints that anyone can access.
-    `mfv` seems to be endpoints that require a Geometry Dash Account
-    `mfp` seems to be endpoints for in-game Moderators.
+    `mfv` seems to be endpoints that deal with critical information regarding a user's account `mfp` seems to be endpoints for in-game Moderators.
     `mfx` seems to be endpoints for Admins